-• Found wherever objects could fall from a height onto a person or where a person could fall from a height, slip or trip on the same level or fall to a level below Injuries may range from lacerations to death.
-Noise & vibration • Found wherever people are exposed to noise or vibration; Injuries may range from whole body vibration, w finger to noise induced hearing loss. hite Chemical Found wherever people could inhale, ingest or a range of liquids, dusts, fumes, gases or substance to cause damage such as fire, explosion or corros es react Injuries range from acute to chronic, may have a latency and could result in death. long Found wherever electricity is used to operate equipment; Injuries range from burns to death.
-Mechanical Mechanical energy is the energy which is possess object due to its motion or due to its position.
-Me energy can be either kinetic energy (energy of motion). echanical Found in machinery where there are moving p create trapping points or entanglement, or who may be ejection of parts; Injuries range from lacerations, amputations, to death.
-Thermal • Found wherever there are hot or cold environments ents or objects e.g. furnaces/cool rooms, hot processes, welding, hot/cold objects; Injuries range from burns, heat stress/heat exhaustion, hypothermia, hyperthermia, to death.
+Gravitational Found wherever objects could fall from a height onto a person or where a person could fall from a height, slip or trip on the same level or fall to a level below Injuries may range from lacerations to death.
+Noise & vibration Found wherever people are exposed to noise or vibration; Injuries may range from whole body vibration, white finger to noise induced hearing loss.
+Chemical Found wherever people could inhale, ingest or absorb a range of liquids, dusts, fumes, gases or substances react to cause damage such as fire, explosion or corrosion; Injuries range from acute to chronic, may have a long latency and could result in death.
+Electrical Found wherever electricity is used to operate equipment; Injuries range from burns to death.
+Mechanical Mechanical energy is the energy which is possessed by an object due to its motion or due to its position.
+Mechanical energy can be either kinetic energy (energy of motion) or potential energy (stored energy of position).
+Found in machinery where there are moving parts that create trapping points or entanglement, or where there may be ejection of parts; • Injuries range from lacerations, amputations, to death.
+Thermal Found wherever there are hot or cold environments or objects, e.g. furnaces/cool rooms, hot processes, welding, hot/cold objects; Injuries range from burns, heat stress/heat exhaustion, hypothermia, and hyperthermia, to death.

 Pressure Found wherever vessels/objects are under pressure including boilers, gas cylinders, compressed air; Injuries range from laceration to death.
 Radiation Found wherever there are x rays, UV radiation, microwaves, lasers or welders; Injuries range from burns to death.
 Microbiological Found wherever people could be exposed to bacteria, viruses or other pathogens such as in body substances, cooling towers; Injuries may range from acute to chronic, may have long latency and could result in death e.g. HIV, hepatitis, food poisoning.
 Biomechanical Found wherever muscles are used for doing work including lifting, pushing, pulling holding, restraining or where work involves repetitive use of muscles; Most common injury is muscle strain.
-Psychosocial hazards Found where the way work is organised, the relationships or interactions which operate within the work environment create a potential for harm, or specific events occur that may lead to post-traumatic stress.
+Psychosocial hazards Found where the way work is organized, the relationships or interactions that operate within the work environment create a potential for harm, or specific events occur that may lead to post-traumatic stress.